Williams sisters win third doubles gold

-Russia's Maria Kirilenko and Nadia Petrova took the bronze, defeating the Williams's U.S. team mates Liezel Huber and Lisa Raymond 4-6 6-4 6-1.

-The Williams sisters, who also won doubles gold in Beijing and Sydney, took an hour and a half to wrap up their defeat of the number four seeds under the Centre Court roof.
+The American sisters, who also won doubles gold in Beijing and Sydney, took an hour and a half to wrap up their defeat of the number four seeds under the Centre Court roof.

 "There's something about standing next to Venus and holding that gold medal.
 Three times we have played, three times we have got the gold medal.
 So we are pretty stoked about it," said Serena, who also won the women's singles gold on Saturday.